West Virginia Code

 (2) Constitutes a minor modification in the plan; or

-(3) Is necessary to accommodate the reasonable and firm preferences of a child who has attained the age of fourteen.
+(3) Is necessary to accommodate the reasonable and firm preferences of a child who, has attained the age of fourteen; or

 (c) Evidence of repeated filings of fraudulent reports of domestic violence or child abuse is admissible in a domestic relations action between the involved parties when the allocation of custodial responsibilities is in issue, and the fraudulent accusations may be a factor considered by the court in making the allocation of custodial responsibilities.